- 1 Introduction to Automation

 Rule Machine API

-It is possible for other apps to use Rules, Triggers, Triggered Rules, and Actions defined in Rule Machine.
+It is possible for other apps to use Rules, Triggers, and Actions defined in Rule Machine®.
 This is very similar, and uses the same mechanism, as actions in Rule Machine that affect other rules.
-It is also possible to use Rules, Triggers, Triggered Rules, and Actions from an HTTP request to an endpoint.
+It is also possible to use Rules, Triggers, and Actions from an HTTP request to an endpoint.

 The List of Rules

 Rule Machine maintains a list of available Rules, Triggers, Triggered Rules, and Actions.
-This list can be obtained with this method call:
+That list can be obtained with this method call.

 def rules = RMUtils.getRuleList()

-The resulting list, in this example in the variable "rules", can be used as an input to an "enum", as the options.
+In this example, the resulting list of the variable rules, can be used as an input to an "enum" as the options.

 It is possible to set the Private Boolean, evaluate a rule, run the rule actions, or stop running rule actions (either delayed or repeating).
-This is accomplished by sending an action request to Rule Machine.
-These will each take this form:
+This is accomplished by sending an action request to Rule Machine, with each take the following form.

 def RMUtils.sendAction(rules, action, appLabel)